MartinBradbury/trihub/README.md

 6. Epic: Database and Admin Setup:
     -   Full backend CRUD on Events, Posts, Comments, Goals and performances.
     -   CRUD Training plans that users have available to them.
-    -   CRUD Events that users are able to select from when loggin a performance.
+    -   CRUD Events that users are able to select from when logging a performance.
     -   CRUD user accounts and details.

 ##  Features:

 ### Nav bar

 A fully responsive navigation bar is in has been used.
 The main focus was on a 'mobile first' design where a clickable burger icon with a drop down menu appears on mobile.
-There is a burger icon that is functional on tablets too up to and not including the ipad pro 12.9.
+There is a burger icon that is functional on tablets too up to and not including the iPad pro 12.9.
 Desktop view the burger menu disappears and the navigation menu appears along the navigation bar.
-The links in the Navigation element are dependant on if the user is logged in or not.
+The links in the Navigation element are dependent on if the user is logged in or not.
 When the user is not logged in the links available are: 'Home' - Which takes you to the homepage, 'Sign in' - Navigates to the sign in page and 'Sign up' - which navigates to the sign up page.
-When a user is logged in the links available are: 'Home' - Navigates tot he home page, 'Community' - Navigates to the community post page, 'Performance' - Navigates to the performance page, 'My Plan' - Navigates to the goal setting and training plan page, 'Sign Out' - Enables the use to be able to sign out, 'Avatar Image' - Default or uploaded image of the user that navigates to the profile page.
+When a user is logged in the links available are: 'Home' - Navigates to the home page, 'Community' - Navigates to the community post page, 'Performance' - Navigates to the performance page, 'My Plan' - Navigates to the goal setting and training plan page, 'Sign Out' - Enables the use to be able to sign out, 'Avatar Image' - Default or uploaded image of the user that navigates to the profile page.

 #### Desktop Navigation
 ![Desktop navbar](/src/assets/readme/dtnav.png)